IotchulindraRai/Restaurant-LuxuryFood-Bite/README.md

 # Restaurant Food Order Theme
-This is a Restaurant Theme Website Template, designed using html and css.
-It was developed while teaching "Responsive Web Design Course".
+This is a Restaurant named as Luxury Food-Bite or wowfood    , designed using html  javascript and css .
+It was developed while learning "Responsive Web Design Course". i also tried to add payment option but due to lack of razorpay API i have just used pront end in this application and the overview ot this project you can see demo here **output** : https://restaurant-luxury-food-bite.vercel.app/
 ## Technologies Used
 1. HTML5
 2. CSS3
 3. javascript
 4. php

 ## Pages on this Complete Free Template
 1. **index.html** - Home Page (Search Food, Some Categories, Featured Foods, Social Media link)